Liberal Gun Club

-Liberal Gun Club is an American gun owners group composed primarily of people with modern liberal views.
+The Liberal Gun Club is an American gun owners group composed primarily of people with liberal views.
 The group was founded in 2008 and has a pro-Second Amendment position on gun ownership.

 Its mission statement states that “the mission of The Liberal Gun Club is to provide a pro-Second Amendment voice for left-of-center gun owners in the national conversations on firearms.
 In order to achieve our mission, we encourage new participants in the shooting sports and provide firearms safety and shooting instruction programs; as well as providing a forum for civil discourse on these issues.”

 In regard to gun control, the group favors "root cause mitigation for violence prevention, stronger mental health care, addressing poverty, homelessness and unemployment rather than focusing on prohibiting or restricting one tool."
 They also generally oppose "assault weapon" bans, but individual members have a wide range of opinions.
 In 2014, the group had about 1,200 members.
 From 2016 to 2017, after the Orlando nightclub shooting and the 2016 United States presidential election, membership swelled 65% year over year and the group's Facebook and social media presence grew significantly as well.
 As of August 2019, the Liberal Gun Club claims to have over 11,500 supporters and more than 2,500 contributing members.